 The STUN defined by RFC 5389, deprecated the use of NAT type detection (RFC 3489) and still provides a mechanism for a client to query its public/mapped address to a STUN server.

-For peer-to-peer communication most of the cases (95%) it works.
-But this STUN solution cannot solve the symmetric-to-symmetric or port-restricted NAT.
+For peer-to-peer communication most cases (95%) it works.
+However, this STUN solution cannot solve the symmetric-to-symmetric or port-restricted NAT.

 To overcome this problem it is necessary to use the services of an intermediate host that acts as a relay for the packets when a direct communication path can not be found.
 This relay typically sits in the public Internet and relays packets between two hosts that both sit behind NATs.